K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 You will be required to provide your U.S. federal income tax return and your proof of current employment.

 The tax return must be for the most recent tax year.
-If you can’t provide ta ax return for the required period, you will need to provide an explanation.
+If you can’t provide a tax return for the required period, you will need to explain.
 Otherwise, your spouse’s application will not be processed by USCIS.

 Complete Your K-1 Visa Application

 For those who do not meet the requirements, you can add a joint sponsor (this can be a friend or relative in the U.S. who has sufficient income).
-You will not be eligible for a K-1 if you are already married, you do not meet the income requirements, have certain criminal convictions and cannot prove a genuine relationship.
+You will not be eligible for a K-1 if you are already married, you do not meet the income requirements, have certain criminal convictions, or cannot prove a genuine relationship.

 Ensuring Success in Meeting K-1 Visa Income Requirements